-Bonbouton is a New York City-based team of innovators working on inkjet-printed, low-cost graphene solutions.
-With technology licensed from the Stevens Institute of Technology, the company has emerged as an industry leader in microsensor technology, developing mechanically flexible and molecularly thin sensors for monitoring skin temperature with graphene oxide (GO).
+This technology originated and further developed from the Stevens Institute of Technology, allowing Bonbouton to emerge as an industry leader in microsensor technology, developing mechanically flexible and molecularly thin sensors for monitoring skin temperature with graphene oxide (GO).

-Bonbouton brings modern scientific discoveries to consumer’s daily needs.
-Graphene, related to Nobel Prize in Physics 2010, has an extremely thin and high flexibility, electrical and thermal conductivity, regarded as promising as a substitute for silicon and precious metals due to its high chemical resistance and heat resistance.
+Graphene is related to Nobel Prize in Physics 2010, and has extremely thin and high flexibility, electrical and thermal conductivity, and is a promising substitute for silicon and precious metals due to its high chemical resistance and heat resistance.

-Bonbouton is also a graduate of the largest acceleration program in NYC, Entrepreneurs Roundtable Accelerator, and Digital Health Breakthrough Network in New York City.
-Through this program, the company is conducting clinical trials with major hospitals in NYC.
+Bonbouton is also a graduate of the largest acceleration program in NYC, Entrepreneurs Roundtable Accelerator, and has participated in Brinc, e-Lab, Next To Makers, Health IT Connection, YC School, and is currently enrolled in MassChallenge.
+Through the program with Makers Bootcamp, Bonbouton was able to conduct clinical trials with major hospitals in NYC.

-- Flexible graphene sensors with patented technology is expected to grow as a medtech, not only for foot care but also sensor application for general health care.
+Future products will include graphene sensors with patented technology, which are expected to grow as a medical technology solution not only for foot care but also sensor application for general health and wellness.